 Most employers will expect applicants to have some subjects at National 4 or 5 including English, Maths and relevant science or technological subjects.

-Many employers look for applicants with a HNC/HND or a degree in electrical, electronic or mechanical engineering.
+Many employers look for applicants with an HNC (SCQF Level 7), HND (SCQF Level 8) or a degree (SCQF Level 9-10) in electrical, electronic or mechanical engineering.
 An IT qualification that includes modules on hardware can be useful.

 For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.
 Degree courses require 4-5 Highers.

-You could enter through a Modern Apprenticeship.
+You could enter through a Modern Apprenticeship (SCQF Levels 5-8).
 This could be in Computing and ICT or Engineering.

 You usually need a driving licence.